Venezuela: Opposition leader Machado arrested – DW – 01/09/2025

 The opposition said on social media that Machado was "violently intercepted on exiting the rally," also claiming that shots had been fired at her motorcycle convoy.

-The opposition were holding a series of eleventh-hour protests around Venezuela on the eve of Maduro's swearing-in, scheduled for Friday.
+The opposition was holding a series of eleventh-hour protests around Venezuela on the eve of Maduro's swearing-in, scheduled for Friday.

 msh/ab (AFP, Reuters)